jolly-roger/gulp-ngc/README.md

 Extremely simple and dummy gulp plugin who wraps @angular/compiler-cli

+### Angular 5
+Angular 5 has brought breaking changes for this plugin, that is why currently it isn't compatible with this version of Angular

 ### Usage
 In order to build your angular2 project with ngc simply pass path to your tsconfig.json file